caffeine-addictt/portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is the source code for my portfolio adn blog website!
+This is the source code for my portfolio and blog website!

 View the [Live Demo](https://ngjx.org)